SirkadirovLimited/SimplePM_Server/README.md

 ## How to build
 1. Use `PowerShell` or install `Powershell Core`.
 2. Execute script file `solution_release_build.ps1` located in the main repository folder.
-3. **Horaaaaaaaaaay!!!**
+3. **Horaaaaaaaaaay!!!
+This is what we need.**

 ## Used third-party projects
 - Logging feature powered by **NLog**
 - Database connection by **MySQL Connector/NET**
 - JSON configuration files parsing by **Newtonsoft.JSON (Json.NET)**
-- Other NuGet packages, see `packages` files for more
+- Other NuGet packages, see `packages` files for more information on this topic.

 ## Sponsors, partners, donors
 Full list of SimplePM supporters available on [project's official website](https://spm.sirkadirov.com/).
-Anyway, you must to know that we love them :)
+Anyway, you must to know that we love them! :)

 ## Licensing
 Source code of the project is licensed under *GNU AGPLv3 License*, official builds of this project licensed under SimplePM EULA, full text of it you can get at official website: https://spm.sirkadirov.com/